-A. Company is a controller of certain personal data (as described in Annex A) and wishes to appoint Supplier as a processor to process this personal data on its behalf in connection with Supplier’s performance of a Entelo Subscription Agreement signed by and between the parties (the “Master Services Agreement”)].
+A. Company is a controller of certain personal data (as described in Appendix 1) and wishes to appoint Supplier as a processor to process this personal data on its behalf in connection with Supplier’s performance of a Entelo Subscription Agreement signed by and between the parties (the “Master Services Agreement”)].

 B. The parties have entered into this Agreement to ensure that Supplier conducts such data processing in accordance with Company’s instructions and Applicable Data Protection Law requirements, and with full respect for the fundamental data protection rights of the data subjects whose personal data will be processed.

 1.1 Definitions: In this Agreement, the following terms shall have the following meanings:

 (a) “Applicable Data Protection Law” shall mean all applicable international, national, federal, state, provincial, and local laws, rules, regulations, directives, and governmental requirements currently in effect, or as they become effective, relating in any way to the privacy, confidentiality, or security of the Processing of Data (defined below), including but not limited to the General Data Protection Regulation 2016/679 of the European Parliament and of the Council on the protection of natural persons with regard to the processing of personal data and on the free movement of such data (the “GDPR”), the e-Privacy Directive 2002/58/EC, the ePrivacy Regulation 2017/003 (once it takes effect), the California Consumer Privacy Act of 2018, Title 1.81.5 (commencing with Section 1798.100) to Part 4 of Division 3 of the Civil Code (“CCPA”) and any equivalent or similar laws, rules, regulations, directives, and governmental requirements in applicable jurisdictions, and any laws implementing, replacing or supplementing any of them, as amended, consolidated, re-enacted or replaced from time to time.